brunoasm/TaxReformer/README.md

 ## Dependencies

-This script runs on python 2.7 and needs the following python packages:
+This script runs on python 2.7 and needs the following python libraries:
 ```
-argparse
-requests
-pygibif
+pygbif
 pandas
 fuzzywuzzy
-requests
 ```

 Additionally, you need to download [GNparser](https://github.com/GlobalNamesArchitecture/gnparser#command-line-tool-and-socket-server): https://github.com/GlobalNamesArchitecture/gnparser#command-line-tool-and-socket-server.
 TaxReformer is compatible with GNparser v.
 1.0.2.